-The operating earnings of the System Parts segment fell significantly by CHF 9.2 million, or 17.4 % (in local currency, 18.7 %), to CHF 43.5 million (previous year CHF 52.6 million).
-The decline in sales in the fourth quarter led to under-utilization of production at some plants.
-Moreover, some plants are preparing for new products, which resulted in considerable ramp-up costs.
-Overall, the EBIT margin in the parts business fell by 2.2 percentage points to 7.4 %.
+EBIT generated by the System Parts segment fell by CHF 20.3 million, or 46.6 %, to CHF 23.2 million (previous year: CHF 43.5 million).
+The sales decline and the significantly slower introduction (i.e. ramp-up) of new products led to the underutilization of production capacity at some plants.
+New products will also be launched at some plants in the early months of 2020.
+The associated preparations continued to cause high capital expenditure and considerable preparation costs.
+Overall, the EBIT margin in the parts business fell by 3.4 percentage points to 4.0 %.

-By contrast, the Fineblanking Technology segment more than doubled its operating profit to CHF 9.8 million (previous year CHF 4.0 million).
-The margin rose sharply year-on-year to 9.2 % (previous year 4.4 %).
-The main reason for this development were considerably higher sales.
-Research expenses were similar to the previous year, coming in at CHF 4.8 million.
-Expenses in this area were continuously intensified as an investment in the future.
+The Fineblanking Technology segment, on the other hand, suffered from the slump in sales and posted earnings of only CHF 0.7 million (previous year: CHF 9.8 million).
+The margin fell sharply year over year to a modest 0.9 % (previous year: 9.2 %).
+Research expenses were similar to the previous year, coming in at CHF 4.4 million.
+Activities in this area were continuously intensified as an investment in the future.

 CONSOLIDATED BALANCE SHEET

-Operating net working capital rose by CHF 17.1 million to CHF 95.1 million, amounting to 14.0 % of sales (previous year 12.8 %).
-The main reason for this increase is the change in inventories and net contract asset balances, which rose by CHF 12.2 million.
-Also having a negative impact was the decline in liabilities and the decrease in accrued liabilities and deferred income by a total of CHF 11.1 million.
-On the other hand, receivables declined by CHF 10.5 million.
+Operative net working capital decreased significantly by CHF 24.1 million to CHF 71.0 million and thus amounted to 11.2 % of sales (previous year: 14.0 %).
+The main reasons for this decline were the reduction in receivables in part due to the introduction of an ABS program, the decrease in inventories, and the significant increase in trade payables.
 Feintool continues to make consistent use of the discounts and rebates granted by a number of important suppliers, which inevitably reduces its flexibility with regard to its liabilities.

 CONSOLIDATED STATEMENT OF CASH FLOWS